-1 2.5 Site Manager
+2.5 Site Manager

-The Site Manager is responsible for assuring the resources of the project team is dedicated to execute the field phases of the project.
+The Site Manager, Brian Stockwell is responsible for assuring the resources of the project team is dedicated to execute the field phases of the project.
 The Site Manager is responsible for on-site client coordination relating the details of the project and activities of the project team.
 He/she will assist the PM in maintaining sufficient resource allocations to meet the project schedule and budget and provides daily reports to the PM on progress of the project.

-- 8 The responsibilities of the Site Manager as they relate to quality of the project include: - 9 Regularly reviewing the project WPs; - Monitors work progress and adherence to project requirements for task completion; - Provides logistical support for field operations; - Interfacing with the subcontractors; - Conducting onsite status meetings on a weekly basis; - Assist in preparing required submittals; - Provides integration of subcontractor services to provide optimum support to the SUXOS; - Liaison with project staff and subcontractors as well as the onsite client representative; and - Notification of the PM if conflicts arise with the proposed schedule.
+The responsibilities of the Site Manager as they relate to quality of the project include:

+- Regularly reviewing the project WPs; - Monitors work progress and adherence to project requirements for task completion; - Provides logistical support for field operations; - Interfacing with the subcontractors; - Conducting onsite status meetings on a weekly basis; - Assist in preparing required submittals; - Provides integration of subcontractor services to provide optimum support to the SUXOS; - Liaison with project staff and subcontractors as well as the onsite client representative; and - Notification of the PM if conflicts arise with the proposed schedule.

-21 2.6 Munitions Quality Assurance Manager
+2.6 Munitions Quality Assurance Manager

-The MQAM supports the PM in day-to-day operations and also reports directly to the Corporate QA Manager on matters relating to quality.
+The MQAM, Scott Wardle supports the PM in day-to-day operations and also reports directly to the Corporate QA Manager on matters relating to quality.
 The MQAM has sufficient authority, including stop work authority, to ensure that project activities comply with applicable specifications of the contract and QCP.
-This authority applies equally to all project activities, whether performed onsite of offsite, PIKA or subcontractors and suppliers.
+This authority applies equally to all project activities onsite, PIKA or subcontractors and suppliers.
+The UXOQCS Lew, Kovarik, will fulfill the site specific responsibilities of the MQAM and the Corporate Quality Manager, Scott Wardle, will support the program and training responsibilities of the MQAM for the duration of the Task Order.

-28 The MQAM responsibilities include:
+The MQAM responsibilities include:

-- Overall Program Quality Management on Munitions and Explosives of Concern (MEC) related projects; - Selection of fully qualified personnel as UXOQCS; - Training site UXOQCS in the performance of their duties; - 5 Supervision of project UXOQCS; - Ensure compliance with contract documents specifications relating to QC; - Assess the effective implementation of the project QCP; - Has the authority to stop work when significant conditions adversely impacts the quality of work and such action is warranted; and - Identify quality problems and ensure that unsatisfactory conditions are controlled until proper disposition has occurred. - 12 2.7 Corporate Health and Safety Manager - 13 PIKA's CHSM will be responsible for: - Implementing the Corporate Health and Safety Program; - Reviewing and monitoring compliance with project-specific health and safety plans (HASPs); - Implementing corrective measures for health and safety deficiencies; and - Enduring required training and medical monitoring of personnel.
+- Overall Program Quality Management on Munitions and Explosives of Concern (MEC) related projects; - Selection of fully qualified personnel as UXOQCS; - Training site UXOQCS in the performance of their duties; - Supervision of project UXOQCS; - Ensure compliance with contract documents specifications relating to QC; - Assess the effective implementation of the project QCP; - Has the authority to stop work when significant conditions adversely impacts the quality of work and such action is warranted; and - Identify quality problems and ensure that unsatisfactory conditions are controlled until proper disposition has occurred.

+2.7 Corporate Health and Safety Manager

+PIKA's CHSM will be responsible for:

+- Implementing the Corporate Health and Safety Program; - Reviewing and monitoring compliance with project-specific health and safety plans (HASPs); - Implementing corrective measures for health and safety deficiencies; and - Enduring required training and medical monitoring of personnel.

-19 The CHSM has the authority to require corrective measures related to heath and safety 20 issues and to stop work if required, to ensure a safe working environment.
+The CHSM has the authority to require corrective measures related to heath and safety issues and to stop work if required, to ensure a safe working environment.

-21 2.8 UXO Quality Control Specialist
+2.8 UXO Quality Control Specialist

-The PIKA site UXOQCS has the responsibility and authority to enforce the site-specific QC plans and procedures.
+Lew Kovarik holds the position of PIKA site UXOQCS and has the responsibility and authority to enforce the site-specific QC plans and procedures.
 This individual reports to directly to the MQAM and coordinates site activities with the SUXOS on site.

-25 The UXOQCS's responsibilities include:
+The UXOQCS's responsibilities include: